-Physical therapy should begin about day four following your surgery.
+Physical therapy will begin several days to weeks following your surgery, depending on the size of your repair.
 You will receive a prescription for therapy at your preoperative visit.
 Please call and schedule an appointment as soon as you can to alleviate delays in scheduling.
-You should have at least one visit with a therapist prior to your post operative follow up with your surgeon.

 Follow Up Appointments